|

 creates the wealth must get a reward equivalent to the production.

-Yet neoclassical economics either ignores the matter (by assuming
+Yet neoclassical economics either ignores the matter (by

-its physical contribution) or, more generally, simply fails
+reflects its physical contribution) or, more generally,

-of socialism and communism, neoclassical economics alleges
+similar to that of socialism and communism, neoclassical

-that human labour does most, if not all, of the wealth creation
+economics alleges that human labour does most, if not all,

-thereby downplaying and obfuscating the contribution of productive
+the contribution of productive capital.

 Thus the right wing (intent on keeping a narrow ownership